Wayne Selden Jr.

-Wayne Anthony Selden Jr. (born September 30, 1994) is an American professional basketball player who last played for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+Wayne Anthony Selden Jr. (born September 30, 1994) is an American professional basketball player who last played for the Chorale Roanne.
 He played college basketball for the Kansas Jayhawks.

 High school career

 Selden first attended John D. O'Bryant as a freshman before transferring to Tilton School, where he reclassified to the class of 2014 and repeated the ninth grade.
 In 2012, he reclassified back to the class of 2013.
 He averaged 24.8 points, 10.1 rebounds and four assists during his senior year, earning McDonald's All-American.
-He was the East team’s second-leading scorer in the McDonald’s All-American game, going 5-for-7 from the field, 2-for-4 from three-point range, for 13 points with five rebounds and three assists and played in the Jordan Brand Classic game.
+He was the East team's second-leading scorer in the McDonald's All-American game, going 5-for-7 from the field, 2-for-4 from three-point range, for 13 points with five rebounds and three assists and played in the Jordan Brand Classic game.
 When he graduated, he was considered a five-star player and was ranked No. 14 on the ESPN 100 and No. 12 by Rivals.com.